JetBrains/teamcity-documentation/topics/build-script-interaction-with-teamcity.md

 ###### Nested test reporting

-__Prior to TeamCity 9.1__, one test could have been reported from within another test (see the example at the end of this section).
-In the later versions, starting another test finishes the currently started test in the same "flow".
+Prior to TeamCity 9.1, one test could have been reported from within another test (see the example at the end of this section).
+In the later versions, starting another test finishes the currently started test in the same _flow_.
 To still report tests from within other tests, you will need to specify another [`flowId`](#Message+FlowId) in the nested test service messages.

 __Test start/stop messages:__